How long are archaeology and paleontology digs and where do I stay?

 Number of days you'll work on a paleontology or archaeology dig

-The scientists themselves usually spend weeks out in the field working to collect material to study and understand.
-However, most scientists only expect paid volunteers to come for a few days or a week.
-That’s because most travelers and volunteers have neither the time nor the desire to work for weeks on end in what can be hard circumstances (hyperlink what to expect).
+The scientists themselves usually spend weeks and even months out in the field working to collect material to study and understand.
+However, most scientists only expect volunteers to come for a few days or a week.
+That’s because most travelers and volunteers have neither the time nor the desire to work for weeks on end in what can be hard circumstances.
+There are some 1-day dig options to allow you to experience what a day in the life of a paleontologist or archaeologist is really like.
 Some kid-friendly digs allow paid participants to go out for as little as an hour or half a day.
-Many sites have a one-day option available, which allows you to get you to dig in (in all senses of the word) to experience what a day in the life of a paleontologist or archaeologist is really like.

 Other sites require a 3 to 7 day commitment which will give you the chance to experience the full array of different tasks needed to find, excavate, collect, clean and catalog material.
 But really, there are all different dig lengths for whatever your interest level.

-If you are considering going on a multi-day dig, you’re probably wondering where you will be staying.
-This also varies widely from site to site and each site will have different recommendations for accommodations.
+If you're considering going on a multi-day dig, you’re probably wondering where you'll be staying.
+This varies widely from site to site with each having different options ranging from:

 1. Hotels and motels—Some sites have hotels and motels close by.
 But check pricing closely since accommodations may or may not be included in the costs.